30 Different Types of Espresso Drinks | (Must Try!)

 Final Thoughts

-And there you have it, my espresso-obsessed friends – all the amazing ways you can dress up and enjoy your shot (or shots!) of rich, intense espresso.
+And there you have it, my espresso-obsessed friends – all the amazing ways you can dress up and enjoy your rich and intense espresso shot (or shots!)

-From smooth cappuccinos to creamy lattes to the classic straight-up shot, we covered the delicious diversity of espresso drinks you can order up or create yourself.
+From smooth cappuccinos to creamy lattes to the classic straight-up shot, we covered the delicious diversity of espresso drinks you can order up or create yourself with your espresso machine at home.

 Beyond personal preference, espresso drinks hold cultural significance.